Emethium/starting-with-puppeteer/README.md

 - Run `docker build -t starting-with-puppeteer:latest .`

-## Running the example
+## Running the scrapping example

 - Install all necessary dependencies with a `npm install`
 - Create your own `.env` following the variables defined on the `.env.example`
 - Run `docker-compose up scrapper`
 - Profit

+## Running the stealth checking example

+- Install all necessary dependencies with a `npm install`
+- Create your own `.env` following the variables defined on the `.env.example`
+- Run `docker-compose up stealth-check`
+- Profit

-> You can check all the taken snapshots on Minio, accessible by accessing `localhost:1111/minio/bucket/` on your local machine.
+> You can check all the taken snapshots on Minio, accessible by entering `localhost:1111/minio/bucket/` on your local machine.